-Where to Watch Theatre, Dance, Music and More Online
+Where to Watch Theatre, Dance and More Online

 We’ve curated a list of theatre productions, TV shows, readings and more for you to watch, read and listen to from your sofa.

-The effects of the pandemic lockdown has hit our industry hard and we’re missing live shows more than ever so we’re incredibly thankful to all of the theatres and production teams who have made their work available online.
-Most of the productions are available for free and some ask viewers to make a donation if you have the means to do so.
+The effects of the pandemic lockdown has hit our industry hard and we’re missing live shows more than ever so we’re incredibly thankful to all of the theatres and production teams who have made their work available online either for free, by donation or for a subscription fee.

 Until doors open again and the lights come back on; performers, theatre-makers, writers, filmmakers, casting directors, agents and all the wonderful people who work in the arts - we miss you and we can’t wait to see your creative genius in person again when this is all over.